rsksmart/devportal-1.0/rif/relay/operator-manual.md

 An important tool we use for interacting with the blockchain is `Truffle` version `v5.0.33` or higher.

-You can follow the installation guide in the official [site](https://www.trufflesuite.com/truffle).
+You can follow the installation guide on the official [site](https://www.trufflesuite.com/truffle).

 To install NPX execute `npm install -g npx`.